arangodb/docs/3.10/analyzers.md

 - `analyzer` (object, _required_): an Analyzer definition-like objects with `type` and `properties` attributes
 - `numHashes` (number, _required_): the size of the MinHash signature.
 Must be greater or equal to `1`.
-The signature size defines the probalistic error (`err = rsqrt(numHashes)`).
+The signature size defines the probabilistic error (`err = rsqrt(numHashes)`).
 For an error amount that does not exceed 5% (`0.05`), use a size of `1 / (0.05 * 0.05) = 400`.